ptvan/ptvan.github.io/_posts/2019-10-17-analyzing-networks.md

 ### Working with networks

 First, you have to get your data into a format amenable to network analysis.
 The simplest is a table containing nodes and edges, which most software can parse.
 If you have a lot of network data, you may want to use a graph database like [Neo4J](https://neo4j.com/).
+For ease of manipulation graph data, you may want to consider [tidygraph](https://github.com/thomasp85/tidygraph), which uses syntax inspired by the [tidyverse](https://www.tidyverse.org/).

 For programmatic access, the cross-platform [igraph](https://igraph.org/r/) library is fairly well-known and has its own data structure.
 If you're working in R there is [intergraph](https://cran.r-project.org/web/packages/intergraph/) to interconvert between `igraph`, `network` and basic `data.frames` of nodes and edges.
 While `igraph` has plotting capabilities, I personally find its plots unattractive.
 Instead I used [ggnetwork](https://briatte.github.io/ggnetwork/) and [ggraph](https://github.com/thomasp85/ggraph), which uses Grammar of Graphics syntax (made famous by the now standard [ggplot2](https://ggplot2.tidyverse.org/)), producing this image for my co-authorship network:
 ![coauthor-network](/images/coauthor-network.png "coauthor-network.png")